business woman on laptop working

 Finding real estate investors and deciding whether it makes sense to partner with them to raise capital can be a tough decision.

-No matter how long you’ve been investing in real estate – whether you’re a beginner or you’ve been flipping houses for years – it’s important to find a fellow real estate investor who balances your strengths and weaknesses.
+Whether you’re a beginner or you’ve been flipping houses for years, it’s important to find a fellow real estate investor who balances your strengths and weaknesses.

-You also should partner with someone you can trust, whether that individual comes from your personal network, a real estate investment club that you belong to, social media and other online resources, or your own real estate agent.
+You also should partner with someone you can trust, whether that individual comes from your personal network, a real estate investment club that you belong to, social media, other online resources or your own real estate agent.

 Melissa Brock